sasysolutions1/autologinPy/README.md

 WebserverandAutofill.py = a web server that waits for a variable and then opens a selenium web driver and goes to a site and autofills the data, example used is a torro registration page

+startupscript.py = a simple script that opens specific windows programs with customized windows names

+simpleserver.py = just a really simple server when I was learning about web sockets